geoserver/geoserver/doc/en/user/source/styling/sld-extensions/rendering-transform.rst

 ^^^^^^^^^^^^^^^^^^

-``gs:Contour`` is a **Raster-to-Vector** rendering transformation which extracts contours as vector linestrings at specified levels from a raster DEM.
+``gs:Contour`` is a **Raster-to-Vector** rendering transformation which extracts contour lines at specified levels from a raster DEM.
 The following SLD invokes the transformation and styles the contours as black lines.